113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 # Searching and managing the {{site.data.keyword.cloud_notm}} catalog (ibmcloud catalog)
 {: #ibmcloud_catalog}

-Use the following commands to manage the {{site.data.keyword.cloud}} catalog entries, query templates, runtimes, and geolocations of data centers.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage the {{site.data.keyword.cloud_notm}} catalog entries, query templates, runtimes, and geolocations of data centers.
 {: shortdesc}

 There are extra CLI commands and capabilities for catalogs.
 You can use the Catalogs management CLI plug-in to manage your private catalogs and onboard new private software.
 For more information, see [Catalogs management CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).